Amnesty

-Purposes
+Support

 An amnesty may be extended when the authority decides that bringing citizens into compliance with a law is more important than punishing them for past offenses.
 Amnesty after a war helps end a conflict.
 While laws against treason, sedition, etc. are retained to discourage future traitors during future conflicts, it makes sense to forgive past offenders, after the enemy no longer exists which had attracted their support but a significant number remains in flight from authorities.
 In 1718, when a general pardon was offered to pirates by the British, its advocates hoped it would dissuade recipients from entering Spanish service while the countries were at war.

+Amnesties to achieve peace and accompanied by effective Truth and Reconciliation Commissions.
+One particular case was in Uruguay: the Law on the Expiration of the Punitive Claims of the State put an end to unsolved issues deriving from 12 years of civic-military dictatorship.
+The 1989 Uruguayan amnesty referendum confirmed the law by 56% of the popular vote.

 Amnesty is often used to encourage people to turn in contraband, as in the case of China's gun restrictions, or the Kansas City ban on pit bulls.
+Several public schools with a zero-tolerance policy on drugs or weapons have an "amnesty box" in which students may dispose of contraband objects brought to school without consequence.

 Advantages of using amnesty may include avoiding expensive prosecutions (especially when massive numbers of violators are involved), prompting violators to come forward who might otherwise have eluded authorities, and promoting reconciliation between offenders and society.
 An example of the latter was the amnesty that was granted to conscientious objectors and draft evaders in the wake of the Vietnam War in the 1970s, in an effort by President Jimmy Carter to heal war wounds, given that both the war and the draft were over.

-Controversy
+Opposition

-Amnesty can at times raise questions of justice.
-An example was the Ugandan government's offer not to prosecute alleged war criminal Joseph Kony, in hopes that further bloodshed would be avoided.
-David Smock noted, "The downside of it is the impunity that it implies; that people can commit atrocities and say that they will only stop if they are given amnesty..."
+Amnesty can result in impunity and miscarriage of justice.
+The Ugandan government's offer not to prosecute alleged war criminal Joseph Kony was commented by David Smock: "The downside of it is the impunity that it implies; that people can commit atrocities and say that they will only stop if they are given amnesty..."

-Controversies also raise towards amnesties given to alleged perpetrators of the most serious crimes of international law (or crimes of the Jus Cogens which include genocide, crimes against humanity, war crimes, and aggression).
-Courts have rejected amnesties for such crimes, such as the International Criminal Tribunal for the former Yugoslavia and the Special Court for Sierra Leone.
-But scholars have suggested that there should be room for amnesties which were imperative necessities to achieve peace and accompanied by effective Truth and Reconciliation Commissions.
-One particular case was in Uruguay: the controversial Law on the Expiration of the Punitive Claims of the State pretended to put an end to unsolved issues deriving from 12 years of civic-military dictatorship; local human rights organizations challenged that law and called a referendum in 1989 which confirmed the law by 56% of the popular vote.
+Courts have rejected amnesties for most serious crimes which include genocide, crimes against humanity, and war crimes.